Mustafa77/Getting-and-Cleaning-Data/codeBook.md

 ####Please notice the following:
-* We use a simple programing to label activity instead of using the file in UCI HAR Dataset.
+* We use a simple **programing code to label**  the values of activity variable instead of using the file in UCI HAR Dataset.
 * For anyone who want to analyze this final tidy dataset should notice the summarized variables with an ending like "mean()-X and std()-X"- like the **following examples**:

 fBodyAccMag-mean()"